The Layoff Lady

 Insights From A Hiring Manager

-On the other side, I’ve also been a hiring manager searching for new computer trainers, instructional designers, technical support specialists, and technical writers.
+On the other side, I’ve also been a hiring manager searching for new software trainers, learning and development specialists, instructional designers, technical support specialists, and technical writers.

 As a hiring manager, believe it or not, I very much want you to be the perfect candidate for the position I have open.
 However, while searching for a new career opportunity is no picnic, being on the other side of hiring is also challenging.